DerekYang2/FluentDL/README.md

 Then, open the Solution file `.\FluentDL\FluentDL.sln` using Visual Studio.

+An [experimental package](https://github.com/CommunityToolkit/Labs-Windows/issues/426) must be installed seperately, but latest assemblies are not compatible with .NET 7.
+Due to the hassle of manual nupkg installation and conflicts, marquee text may be removed in the future.
+A migration to .NET 8 is also in progress.

 The pre-built FFmpeg executable is found at [./Assets/ffmpeg/bin](https://github.com/DerekYang2/FluentDL/tree/master/Assets/ffmpeg/bin) and contains many additional codecs, such as libopus and libvorbis.

 You may use your own FFmpeg binaries, but note that libopus is required for Youtube's highest quality source.